 - Learned (modelled) sentence structures are used effectively. - All sentences are statements. - Sentences are simple or compound (for example, linked with "and"). - Compound and complex sentences are sometimes attempted, to expand ideas and to give more detail. - There may be a range of different errors, some attributable to the learner's age and some to their proficiency in English.
-These errors may include a lack of agreement of subject and verb ("6 people is"), incorrect word endings ("car is fast than"), omitted or overused articles ("the pakn save"), incorrect verb forms ("was find"), or overgeneralised use of a grammar rule. - The writing is less like transcribed speech there is evidence that the learner is developing a consciousness of being a writer. - Learners are beginning to develop control of the sentence structures of standard English. - Sentence beginnings are often repetitive. - Learners are beginning to use linking words.
+These errors may include a lack of agreement of subject and verb ("it have"), incorrect word endings ("a danger sport"), omitted or overused articles ("A bikes"), incorrect verb forms ("I'am come"), or overgeneralised use of a grammar rule ("striked"). - The writing is less like transcribed speech there is evidence that the learner is developing a consciousness of being a writer. - Learners are beginning to develop control of the sentence structures of standard English. - Sentence beginnings are often repetitive. - Learners are beginning to use linking words.